Engielolz/765coverbot/README.md

 * Uploading blobs

-* Creating a post with a single embedded image
+* Creating a post with a single embedded image with alt text

 While that's all cool and all, **do not use this for anything serious!** This is tested to work for bots posting every hour, behind a router without direct internet access.
 If someone manages to break into your server, they'll be able to use the saved secrets and ruin your Bluesky accounts.